w3c/publ-a11y/extended-descriptions/explainer-extended-descriptions.md

 Additionally, testing showed declarative workarounds being impractical when parsed using XPath, including identification limited to a single document, expensive preprocessing and DOM traversals, and a requirement for sophisticated parsing logic that makes implementations less scalable for many images or large collections — more error-prone and resource-intensive compared with simple, explicit markup approaches.

+### The footnote precendent

 ## Proposed approach

 We propose two complementary ARIA roles to strengthen link semantics and make extended-description relationships explicit to assistive technologies:

-- `role="doc-extendeddescref"` to mark the forward link (the anchor in the primary content that points to the extended description).
+- `role="extendeddescriptionref"` to mark the forward link (the anchor in the primary content that points to the extended description).
-- `role="doc-extendeddesc"` to mark the container that holds the extended description (which can be in the same document or in an external resource).
+- `role="extendeddescription"` to mark the container that holds the extended description (which can be in the same document or in an external resource).

 Example pattern: